pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 ### The Sync XHR Pattern

 Web Workers cannot receive DOM events directly.
-Our solution uses synchronous XMLHttpRequest—deprecated for main-thread use but available in Workers—combined with Service Worker interception.
+Our solution uses synchronous XMLHttpRequest, deprecated for main-thread use but available in Workers,combined with Service Worker interception.

 **Event Flow:**